New Paltz is a highly ranked 4-year college, known for its teaching excellence and its creative, challenging and supportive learning environment.

 IIB Courses (2 courses of 20 Hours /2 CEU units each)

-American Business Communication & Culture focuses on American business writing styles, techniques and terminology as used in letters, memos, reports and presentations.
+US Business Communication & Culture focuses on US business writing styles, techniques and terminology as used in letters, memos, reports and presentations.
 This serves to strengthen English grammar and vocabulary skills for improved fluency, as well as to strengthen conversational skills that are necessary for business communication and networking.

 Public Relations for the Business Major examines the use of persuasion and public opinion techniques in electronic media,mass media and international advertising, providing insights into American public relations practices.
 Students write and present press releases, as well as review and critique websites.